It’s blockbuster week as Melbourne hosts the Formula One Grand Prix, the AFL season opener and the NRL all at the same time.

 Getting around Melbourne couldn’t be easier with an extensive network of electric trams that provide public transport to regions up to 20 kms from the city centre.

-Visitors to the city will invariably want to go venture outside the CBD free zone at some point, to places like South Yarra or St Kilda Beach.
+Visitors will invariably want to venture outside the free zone at some point, to places like South Yarra, St Kilda Beach or Collingwood.

 Visitors can also buy a myki Explorer.
 The pack comes with a ready-to-use card, handy maps and discounts to some popular attractions.